 It was a different kind of show from the last one in a lot of ways.
 This time I had a band playing with me on some songs.
 This time there were cupcakes.
 This time the material was completely different.
 This time it was personal.
 But that’s always the goal, isn’t it?

 The turnout wasn’t quite as insane as last time, and I think there were a few reasons for that.
 For one thing, if even half the people who said they were coming had bothered to show up, it would have been packed to the gills again.
 But there was a good crowd, and I don’t think I could have asked for a more attentive or receptive audience.

-in a way, seeing some empty seats this time might have made it a more unique show. i’m not sure i would have been quite as loose or taken as many chances if the place was bulging at the seams. maybe you feel a little more connected to an audience that’s a little smaller.
+In a way, seeing some empty seats this time might have made it a more unique show.
+I’m not sure I would have been quite as loose or taken as many chances if the place was bulging at the seams.
+Maybe you feel a little more connected to an audience that’s a little smaller.

-and it turned into this:
+What it turned into instead was this:

 ONE BIG SET

 I’m a Witness, Not Your Waitress